-The Department of Public Safety provides 24-hour service to the campus employing 15 full-time staff which includes a Director, two team leaders, a Security Systems Coordinator, Coordinator of Operations and Communications, seven full-time Officers, a Motor Pool Coordinator, three full-time Telecommunicators, and fifteen Student Associates who work 10 hours or more each week.
+The Department of Public Safety provides 24-hour service to the campus employing 14 full-time staff which includes a Director, three Public Safety Officer Shift Leaders, six Public Safety Officers, Telecommunications Team Leader, five full-time Telecommunicators, a Security Systems Coordinator, and approximately fifteen Student Associates who work 10 hours or more each week.
 None are sworn law enforcement officials.
 The department works closely with the Berea Police Department and other local law enforcement agencies when appropriate and necessary.
 Current signed agreements with local and state law enforcement agencies are limited to radio communication and motor vehicle license information.